The 5 Higher Mentoring Programme

 Meetings with the mentor

-This may vary from student to student but the programme provides for at least 6 meetings scheduled at key times throughout the session with outcomes to be recorded in the student’s booklet.
-Students know that they can approach their mentor at any time to discuss any issues that they have and arrange a mutually convenient time to meet.
+The programme provides for at least 6 meetings scheduled at key times throughout the session.
+Students know that they can approach their mentors any time to discuss any issues that they have and arrange a mutually convenient time to meet.